 Purchasing procedure for standard CPI-approved desktops and laptops

-- Follow your departmental procedures for initiating a purchase in MarketPlace.
+- Follow your departmental procedures for initiating a purchase in MarketPlace (MP).

-- Unit Purchaser uses MarketPlace (MP) vendor portal to select standard configuration machines to order (or standard base approved options).
-Current configurations of the desktops and laptops (program items) are segregated within the MarketPlace vendors’ catalogs (currently Dell and Lenovo) from non-CPI program IT items (servers, peripherals, etc.).
+- Unit Purchaser uses MP vendor portal to select standard configuration machines to order (or standard base approved options).
+Current configurations of the desktops and laptops (program items) are segregated within the MP vendors’ catalogs (currently Dell and Lenovo) from non-CPI program IT items (servers, peripherals, etc.).

 - Unit Purchaser creates MP requisition.